-- Academic failure - Violation of the Nursing Student Code of Conduct (see p.) - Failure to comply with the attendance policy - Failure to follow Nursing Program policies and procedures - Evidence of physical or verbal abuse to patients, staff, faculty or students - Clinical Failure -review Criteria for Unsafe Clinical Performance p.49, such as: - o Direct harm to a patient - o Breach in confidentiality - o Carrying out procedures without medical orders or directions from instructor - Repeated patient safety violations - o Repeated lack of clinical preparation - o Refusal to care for a patient - Repeated inability to apply prior knowledge and/or skills as assessed by clinical instructor/preceptor. - o Failure to satisfactorily meet all course objectives - o Two clinical alerts
+- Academic failure - o Two academic alerts - Violation of the Nursing Student Code of Conduct (see p.50) - Failure to comply with the attendance policy - Failure to follow Nursing Program policies and procedures - Evidence of physical or verbal abuse to patients, staff, faculty, or students - Clinical Failure -review Criteria for Unsafe Clinical Performance p.47, such as: - o Direct harm to a patient - o Breach in confidentiality - o Carrying out procedures without medical orders or directions from instructor - Repeated patient safety violations (more than 2) - Repeated lack of clinical preparation (more than twice) - o Refusal to care for a patient - Repeated inability to apply prior knowledge and/or skills as assessed by clinical instructor/preceptor (more than twice) - o Failure to satisfactorily meet all course objectives - o Two clinical alerts

 Failure of a nursing course may occur at any point in the semester.
-If students violate safety criteria, fail to adhere to professional conduct or fail to meet the requirements of a clinical alert, they will fail the nursing course.
+If students violate safety criteria, fail to adhere to professional conduct or fail to meet the requirements of a clinical/academic alert, they will fail the nursing course.

-Students engaging in behaviors that violate the Nursing Student Code of Conduct, receiving two clinical alerts, or endangering patients may fail the course immediately.
+Students engaging in behaviors that violate the Nursing Student Code of Conduct, receiving two clinical/academic alerts, or endangering patients may fail the course immediately.